Tuesday, May 26, 2026

 It’s a march of the giants as the major European men’s soccer leagues near the end of their 2025–26 seasons.

-The Big Five of European soccer—England’s Premier League, Spain’s LaLiga, Germany’s Bundesliga, France’s Ligue 1, and Italy’s Serie A—have traditionally been a top-heavy situation with power teams dominating.
+The Big Five of European soccer—England’s Premier League, Spain’s LaLiga, Germany’s Bundesliga, France’s Ligue 1, and Italy’s Serie A—have traditionally been dominated by a handful of power teams.
 That’s proved particularly true in the current season as the sport’s most powerful entities have once again flexed their might.

 The latest situations include: